shahrokni/housefly-autopilot/housefly-autopilot/README.md

 > [!WARNING]
 > For more information review `reaction_latency`

+## reaction_latency

+As mentioned earlier, the autopilot perceives its environment through sensors and acts accordingly.
+The `reaction_latency` property introduces an `intentional delay`, measured in `milliseconds`, between these two critical steps.
+Since some actions take time to influence the flight dynamics, both short and long delays can lead to instability or even incidents.
+The property's type is `unsigned char`, meaning it can range from 0 to 255.
+However, values below 150 are ignored by the autopilot.
+Although a higher `reaction_latency` may reduce instability, it can introduce (tolerable) inaccuracies.
+With a well-designed drone, a lower `reaction_latency` may enable smoother execution of acrobatic maneuvers.

 ## Flight Flags

 | Flag Bit | Flag Symbol  | Description         | 1     | 0       | Activation    |